- What is Kentucky Medicaid?

 - Do I have to renew Medicaid every year?

 Yes.
-Because of the COVID pandemic, many people who receive Medicaid have not had to renew their eligibility.
-This is about to change.
+Because of the COVID pandemic, many people who received Medicaid did not had to renew their eligibility, but that has changed.

 To log in to your KYNECT account, go here: https://kynect.ky.gov/benefits/s/?language=en_US, then sign in at the upper right hand corner of the webpage.